 Mission: Our goal is that together, through the power of jesus christ, we will meet the needs of the whole person - spiritual, educational, emotional, physical, vocational, and social - so that those who are hurting may become fully functional members of society.
 The durham rescue mission is achieving this goal as we minister to the homeless and addicted in central north carolina.

-education - in 2014 the mission provided vocational training and ged classes for residents:* 828,783 hours of vocational on-the-job training in daycare, retail sales, cooking, housekeeping, carpentry, electrical, plumbing and painting, it, data processing, fund raising, and supervisory management skills. * residents are offered opportunities for employment through the mission's temporary employment service, temps to the rescue. * instructors from durham tech community college come to teach ged classes.
+education - in 2017 the mission provided vocational training and ged classes for residents:* 801,834 hours of vocational on-the-job training in daycare, retail sales, cooking, housekeeping, carpentry, electrical, plumbing and painting, it, data processing, fund raising, and supervisory management skills. * residents are offered opportunities for employment through a temporary employment service, temps to the rescue, inc. * instructors from durham tech community college come to teach ged classes.
 Online ged classes are also provided to our residents. * instructors from durham tech community college come three times a week to teach culinary arts clases at our facility. * residents are provided scholarships for degree and diploma related programs through a grant provided by glaxo-smith kline. * residents are also provided scholarships for classes from a local bible college.

 religious - people who come to the rescue mission are hurting and think no one loves them.
 Our goal is for them to see our staff loves them and volunteers show love and concern for them.
 We want all who come to know that christ loves them.
 Christ's love is shared through chapel services, daily bible classes, morning devotions and weekly individual counseling classes.
 Over 160,544 counseling hours were provided to residents in 2017.
 We have seen when people realize they are loved it is a major turning point in their lives.
 We are so grateful that 678 individuals made the decision to accept christ through the ministries of the durham rescue mission in 2017!